andrefelipeos/buscante/README.md

 1. You can build the *Docker image* (a) or just pull it from *Docker Hub* (b).

-a.
-To build the image yourself, run the following command in the application's root directory.
+- (a) To build the image yourself, run the following command in the application's root directory.

 ```
 docker build --tag buscante:ng-16 .
 ```

-b.
-To pull the image from Docker Hub, use the following command.
+- (b) To pull the image from Docker Hub, use the following command.

 ```
 docker pull andrefelipe/buscante:ng-16